-The program curriculum must provide adequate content for each component, consistent with the student outcomes and program educational objectives, to ensure that students are prepared to enter the profession.
+The program curriculum must provide adequate content for each element of the curriculum, consistent with the student outcomes and program educational objectives, to ensure that students are prepared to enter the profession.
 The curriculum must include:

-- (a) a minimum of 30 semester credit hours (or equivalent) beyond the baccalaureate level; - (b) topics in a specific field of study or area of professional practice consistent with the program name and at a level beyond baccalaureate level programs.
+- 1. a minimum of 30 semester credit hours (or equivalent) beyond the baccalaureate level, - 2. topics in a specific field of study or area of professional practice consistent with the program name and at a level beyond baccalaureate-level programs, and - 3. a project or research activity resulting in a set of deliverables that demonstrates both the mastery of the subject matter and a high level of communication skills.

-The program must also have and enforce procedures to ensure that prior to completion of their degree, each student that has not graduated from an CAC of ABET accredited baccalaureate program will have completed a set of post-secondary educational and professional experiences that includes mathematics appropriate to the discipline as well as up-to-date coverage of fundamental and advanced computing topics that provide both breadth and depth that meets the requirements of Criterion 5 of the General Criteria for Baccalaureate Level Computing Programs.
+Additionally, graduates of the program must have completed a set of educational and professional experiences of at least 30 semester credit hours (or equivalent) that includes mathematics appropriate to the discipline as well as up-to-date coverage of fundamental and advanced computing topics that provide both breadth and depth.
+The documented experiences must include computing topics covering: